ramgautam/java_bca_example/README.md

 # java_bca_example
-This repo contains the java examples which covers all chapter
+This repo contains the java examples which cover all chapters of BCA faculty